Key points

 What is dry socket?

-Risk factors for dry socket include smoking, using a straw, poor oral hygiene, and certain medical conditions.How can dry socket be prevented?
+Risk factors include smoking, using a straw, poor oral hygiene, certain medical conditions, use of oral contraceptives, and traumatic tooth extraction.

 Yes, dry socket can delay the healing process after a tooth extraction.